• Share this on:

 Which countries are you competing with?

-When local production is abundantly available, it is difficult for long-distance suppliers to sell on the European market.
-This is why volumes from the United States, Canada and Mexico are much smaller than from counter-seasonal producers Chile, Peru and South Africa.
+When local production is abundantly available, it is difficult for long-distance suppliers to sell to the European market.
 Recent logistical challenges and increasing attention to carbon footprints have further tipped the scales in favour of local blueberries.
+In fact, as pointed out in the market potential section of this study, blueberry production is on the rise in most European countries.

-Figure 5: Indicative blueberry supply calendar to Europe
+Figure 4: Indicative blueberry supply calendar to Europe

 Peru: booming in blueberries

-Although most Peruvian blueberries are shipped to the United States, in Europe, Peru has become the largest non-European supplier.
-Europe imported a value of €378 million in 2021 (see figure 4).
+Although most Peruvian blueberries are shipped to the United States, Peru has become the largest non-European supplier to Europe.
+Europe imported a value of €504 million in 2023 (see figure 3).
 Keep in mind that Peru and Chile have an overlapping harvest season at the end of the year, with volumes and competition increasing as a result.

 Tips: